 The odd-smelling lotion gift set from your aunt, the well-intentioned (but totally off-the-mark) perfume purchase from your mom, or the Secret Santa lipstick you just know you're never going to wear...
 We've all fake-smiled our way through opening Christmas packages containing beauty products that we know we're just never going to use.
 Whether it's the wrong shade, not suited to your skin type or from a brand you're just not that into, these beauty Christmas gifts may come with love, but if they're not quite right, it can be pretty disappointing.

 But don't just let the pots, tubes, and bottles sit there gathering dust.
 These redundant gifts deserve a second chance at making someone else happy and there's a way to do that.
 Well, a few ways in fact.
 From charity donations to regifting opportunities, keep scrolling to find out what to do with your unwanted beauty products.

 It's not easy donating beauty products to charity shops, as many won't accept them for hygiene and health and safety reasons, but some will accept products in their original packaging with protective seals and cellophane wrapping.
 Hardware like unused hairbrushes and electricals are fair game here too.
 Just head to your local charity shop to check their policy.

 2. Give to A Beauty Charity

 If the charity shop route fails, there are charities dedicated to sourcing beauty products for people in need.
 Take Give & Makeup for example.
-This not-for-profit initiative founded by beauty expert Caroline Hirons collects unwanted toiletries and donates them to women's shelters and refuges to support women and children escaping domestic violence.
+This not-for-profit initiative in the UK founded by beauty and skincare expert Caroline Hirons.
+The organization collects unwanted toiletries and donates them to women's shelters and refuges to support women and children escaping domestic violence.
 You might have to hold onto your products for a while (check expiration dates!) as London donations are currently closed since the original support was that overwhelming.